sidmeister/cs-598-dlh-team87/README.md

 # Implementation for Improving Clinical Outcome Predictions Using Convolution over Medical Entities with Multimodal Learning

 ## Prerequisites
-1. Setup your conda virtual environment with the following environment information (requires conda, jupyter, and others):
+1. Setup your conda virtual environment with the following environment information:

-    `environments.yaml`
+    Use `environments.yaml` to generate the dependencies for the conda environment (jupyter notebooks, tensorflow, spacy, gensim...)

+    Run the below

     `conda env create --name your_env_name_here --file=environments.yaml`